Oasis faces backlash in South Korea over controversial sunrise video

 Video contains artwork that fans have said resembles the Rising Sun Flag, widely associated with Japanese imperialism

-Oasis faced a backlash online this week after sharing a video featuring a rising sun, which fans in Asia said closely resembled a symbol of Japanese imperialism and World War II militarism.
+Oasis faced a backlash online this week after sharing a video featuring a rising sun, which fans in Asia said closely resembled a symbol of Japanese imperialism and Second World War militarism.

 South Korean fans were quick to point out the resemblance to the Rising Sun Flag and were upset at the video’s release just days ahead of South Korea’s Liberation Day on 15 August, a commemoration of the country’s independence from Japanese colonial rule.